Pistons match NBA single-season record with 26th straight loss, fall 126-115 to the Nets

-NEW YORK (AP) — Pistons players sat in stunned silence in one corner of the locker room, stared blankly ahead in another.
+NEW YORK (AP) — Pistons players sat in stunned silence, staring blankly ahead in their locker room after yet another loss.

 The worst stretch of basketball in their lives now ranks as one of the worst in NBA history.